qgis/QGIS-Documentation/source/docs/user_manual/working_with_projections/working_with_projections.rst

 .. index:: Custom_CRS

-If QGIS does not provide the coordinate reference system you need, you can define a custom CRS.
+If |qg| does not provide the coordinate reference system you need, you can define a custom CRS.
 To define a CRS, select |mActionCustomProjection| :guilabel:`Custom CRS` from the :menuselection:`Settings` menu.
-Custom CRS are stored in your QGIS user database.
+Custom CRS are stored in your |qg|
+user database.
 In addition to your custom CRS, this database also contains your spatial bookmarks and other custom data.